Success is 10% inspiration, 90% perspiration. But without that all-important 10%, there’d be nothing to sweat over.

 2. Eight Artists / Advice to the Young

 Visual artists Olafur Eliasson, the Chapman Brothers and William Kentridge all have strong feelings on what it takes to ‘make it,’ and present a diverse selection of insights to inspire young artists to do big things.
-Other sage advice comes from Serbian performance artist Marina Abramovich, German film director Wim Wenders, punk poet Patti Smith, and Talking Heads frontman David Byrne, who advises: “Never undervalue your own artistic satisfaction”.
+Other sage advice comes from Serbian performance artist Marina Abramovich, German film director Wim Wenders, punk poet Patti Smith, and Talking Heads frontman David Byrne, who advises: “Never undervalue your artistic satisfaction”.

 3. Neil Gaiman / Make good art

-Prolific horror writer Neil Gaiman discusses how, upon starting out on a career in the arts, having no idea what you’re doing is a wonderful and powerful thing.
+Prolific horror writer Neil Gaiman discusses how, upon starting on a career in the arts, having no idea what you’re doing is a wonderful and powerful thing.
 Especially when he says: “The rules of what’s possible and impossible have been made by people who never tested the boundaries - and you can”.

 4. Magnus Walker / Go with your gut feeling

 Motivating TED speech from an ordinary Northern lad whose journey took him from being on the dole in Sheffield to stumbling into owning a fashion house in LA.
-A tale about engineering your own luck, taking your chances and adapting quickly whenever an opportunity arises.
+A tale about engineering your luck, taking your chances and adapting quickly whenever an opportunity arises.

 5. Paul Klein / How to succeed as an artist